seongpil0948/redis-cluster/redis-backup-tool/README.md

 Logical backup and restore for Redis Cluster with S3 integration.

+S3 layout is environment-scoped to prevent cross-environment restores.
+Given an S3 URI like `s3://bucket/backup/redis`, backups are stored under:

+- `s3://bucket/backup/redis/local/…`
+- `s3://bucket/backup/redis/dev/…`
+- `s3://bucket/backup/redis/prd/…`

+All list/restore operations automatically restrict to the selected `--env-profile`.

 ## Commands

 - `backup`: Dumps keys to JSONL parts, preserves TTLs, captures stream groups, archives to `.tar.gz`, and optionally uploads to S3.
 - `restore`: Restores from a local directory or `.tar.gz` (or downloads from S3), with `--overwrite` and `--recreate-stream-groups` options.
+When using S3, selection is scoped to the env.
-- `list`: Lists available backup archives in S3 under the configured prefix.
+- `list`: Lists available backup archives in S3 under the configured prefix and the selected environment.
 - `verify`: Samples keys from a local backup dir and checks existence/TTL against the live cluster.

 ## Common environment